Carnifex (band): Slow Death and World War X (2016–2021)

-Graveside Confessions and Necromanteum (2021–present)
+Graveside Confessions and Necromanteum (2021–2025)

 On April 9, 2021, the band released a cover of the song "Dead Bodies Everywhere" by Korn followed by a 2021 US Summer Tour.
 On May 14, 2021, the band released the song "Seven Souls" later followed by the song "Pray for Peace" which was released on June 18, 2021.
 On July 23, 2021, they announced their eighth studio album Graveside Confessions, which will be out September 3, along with the release of the title track from said album.

 To celebrate the 15th anniversary of Dead in My Arms, the band released a re-recorded version of their popular song "Lie to My Face" on July 12, 2022, featuring Oceano vocalist Adam Warren.

 On September 9, 2022, Scott Lewis announced that Neal Tiemann had officially joined the band after playing live with them on recent tours, marking the second time the band has extended to a five-piece band.
 He also announced that the band is working on their ninth studio album with Tiemann.
 On July 6, 2023, the band released the title track from their ninth studio album, Necromanteum, which was released on October 6, 2023.
 A music video for the track "Torn in Two" was released on January 25, 2024.

+More Than Misery (2026–present)

+The band are confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.

+On May 8, 2026, Carnifex returned with a new single titled "Roses & Rotting Corpses" alongside the announcement that they have signed with Sumerian Records.
+This marks the first single released after their ninth studio album, Necromanteum.

+On August 28, the band announced their upcoming tenth studio album, More Than Misery, set to be released on November 6 and released the title track of the same name.